11th February to 20th February 2000

 Bhuvan Palace at Jodhpur and then with HH Arvind Singh at

-with Mr.Pranlal Bhogilal the president of VCCCI and see his
+dine with Mr.Pranlal Bhogilal the president of VCCCI and

-unique collection of cars at Ahmedabad.
-This is one complete
+see his unique collection of cars at Ahmedabad.
+This is

-journey full of adventure, luxurious lifestyle together with
+one complete journey full of adventure, luxurious lifestyle

 The International participants include Paulwood with a Rolls